fuzzylabs/dobble-jetson-zenml-competition/README.md

 ├── README.md
 ├── requirements.txt                 # dependencies required for zenml project
 ├── setup-requirements.txt           # dependencies required for precommit
+├── pipelines                  # all pipelines inside this folder │   └── training_pipeline
-└── zenml-pipelines
+        └── training_pipeline.py
-    ├── config_training_pipeline.yaml  # each pipeline will have one config file containing information regarding step and other configuration
+        └── config_training_pipeline.yaml  # each pipeline will have one config file containing information regarding step and other configuration
-    ├── pipelines                  # all pipelines inside this folder │   └── training_pipeline.py
-    ├── run.py                     # main file where all pipelines can be run └── steps                      # all steps inside this folder └── data_preprocess_step.py
+├── run.py                     # main file where all pipelines can be run └── steps                      # all steps inside this folder
+    └── data_preprocess
+        └── data_preprocess_step.py
     └── src                    # extra utilities that are required by steps added in this folder

 ```